 With the start of the recent war in Syria, Majdal Al-Beik’s practice has reflected greater usage of assemblage through the addition of found objects such as small crosses, fabric strips, string, guns, and knives in order to communicate the stark circumstances of life under conflict.

-Born in a small village on the outskirts of Al-Hasakah, Syria in 1973, Abdul Karim Majdal Al-Beik trained at the Faculty of Fine Arts Damascus.
-His works are housed in public and private collections throughout the Middle East and Europe and he has been the recipient of several awards, including those from the Lattakia Biennale and the Shabab Ayyam competition for emerging artists.
-Solo exhibitions include Ayyam Gallery DIFC, Dubai (2013); Ayyam Gallery Beirut (2012) and Ayyam Gallery Damascus (2008).
-Group exhibitions include Ayyam Gallery Al Quoz, Dubai (2009); Tehran Biennale for Art in the Islamic World (2005); Unesco Palace, Beirut (2001); and the British Council, Damascus (2000).
+Born in a small village on the outskirts of Al-Hasakah, Syria in 1973, Abdul Karim Majdal Al-Beik trained at the Faculty of Fine Arts, Damascus.
+His works are housed in public and private collections throughout the Middle East and Europe and he has been the recipient of several awards, including those from the Latakia Biennale and the Shabab Ayyam competition for emerging artists.
+Selected solo and group exhibitions include Ayyam Gallery Beirut (2012); Ayyam Gallery Damascus (2008); National Museum of Aleppo (2006); Tehran Biennale for Art in the Islamic World (2005); Unesco Palace, Beirut (2001); and the British Council, Damascus (2000).